snowdriftcoop/snowdrift/BUILD.md

 With everything initialized, you can now use the following commands:

-* `stack exec yesod devel`: run the site in development mode[^alt-run]
-    * NB: this may take a while when first run, faster after that
-    * access the site in your browser at <http://localhost:3000>
-    * log in with any of the three default users via the built-in log-in:
-      `admin`; `guest`; `established`.
-      (username and passphrase are the same)
-    * to stop the site, type `quit` in terminal and then press Enter

 * `stack build && stack test --pedantic`: run the test suite

     Note that `stack build` must be run since our current cabal setup does not